Will Methadone Help Me Overcome an Addiction to Narcotics?

 Speak with someone today

-• If I have experienced one or more of these issues, did I still continue to abuse narcotics?
+• If I have experienced one or more of these issues, did I continue to abuse narcotics?

 • Do I feel that I am not in control of my narcotic abuse?